ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/platforms.md

 ## Update NPM Scripts

-I like to have my build do a copy for me.
+I like to have my build ensure that that web-app and plugins are up to date in my native applications.
 For this reason, I do a `cap sync` with every build.
 This ensures my native projects are always up to date.
 I have also added the `--configuration production` flag so that I always get a production build.

 ```JSON
   "scripts": {